 Seated forward bend also teaches practitioners to trust the ability and, particularly, flexibility of their bodies over their mental blocks.
 Inversions and forward folds are challenging postures, mentally, because they involve reversing the body’s normal hierarchy.
 In seated forward bend, having a flexible mind is just as important as having a flexible body.

-Do not attempt eagle pose if you:
+Do not attempt seated forward bend pose if you:

-- have a slipped disk.
+- have a slipped disk

-- have sciatica.
+- have sciatica

-- have an abdominal hernia.
+- have an abdominal hernia